stefanwalther/widget-tutorial/src/tutorial/angularjs-binding/readme.md

 **Finally:**
-A proposed solution can be found in the widget "Result: AngularJS Binding".
+A proposed solution can be found in the widget "Result: AngularJS Binding" (widget library "widget-exercises").

 ## References